'Zico is a monster!' - How Flamengo made Liverpool look like 'a pub team' | Goal.com

 “Nunes, you stay [forward] and I will remain in the back.
 Thompson is too close to me,” he instructed his forward partner.
 “Look for the holes.”
 The plan would not take long to bear fruit.

-Just 12 minutes were on the clock when Zico, receiving the ball in midfield, let loose with a majestic lofted pass that caught the Reds defence flat-footed.
+Just 12 minutes were on the clock when Zico, receiving the ball in midfield, played a majestic lofted pass that caught the Reds defence flat-footed.
 Nunes found himself clean through and finished with class past rookie keeper Bruce Grobbelaar to open the scoring.

-Then, with 41 minutes played, Liverpool's humiliation was complete.
-Nunes again found himself on the end of a marvellous Zico pass, poked through the line with razor-sharp accuracy, and made no mistake in beating the hapless Grobbelaar for Flamengo's third.
+With 41 minutes played, Liverpool's humiliation was complete.
+Nunes again found himself on the end of a marvellous Zico pass, darted through the line with razor-sharp accuracy, and made no mistake in beating the hapless Grobbelaar for Flamengo's third.

-The second half saw Flamengo settle on their three-goal lead, coasting to victory as Liverpool failed to threaten a comeback.
-Previously partial to the English side before kick-off, the Japanese fans had changed tack, fawning over the wizardly Zico as he made the Tokyo turf his own.
+The second half saw Flamengo settle on their handsome lead, coasting to victory as Liverpool failed dismally to threaten a comeback.
+Long before the full-time whistle, the Japanese fans had ditched Liverpool and thrown their support behind Flamengo, fawning over the wizardly Zico as he made the Tokyo turf his own.

 “We were dead, physically and mentally,” Paisley fumed to reporters after the game.
 “I have never seen them so dull, so lacking in ideas and aggression.
 I simply cannot understand it.”